-NOTE: I am not a trained or licensed mental health professional.
-I am not a doctor.
-I speak only from my experiences with and observations of mental illness.
-In no way is this website intended to substitute for professional mental health care.
+NOTE: I am not a doctor or mental health professional.
+I speak only from personal experiences with and observations of mental and behavioral health challenges.
+In no way is this website intended to substitute for professional mental or behavioral health care.

 If you are struggling emotionally today or feeling suicidal, or concerned about someone who is, in the U.S. call the National Suicide Prevention Lifeline 1-800-273-TALK (8255), or for a list of international suicide hotlines, go here.